 Myatt says the UCP was elected on its 2019 election platform that pledged to "maintain or increase health spending and maintain a universally accessible, publicly funded health-care system."

 "It is the 2019 electoral platform which has a direct democratic mandate, since that is what all Albertans were able to vote on," she said.
 "Policy resolutions passed this weekend will help inform the development of the 2023 electoral platform.
 We will of course be consulting with many groups in the development of the 2023 platform."

-The UCP also passed proposals to establish an Alberta Pension Plan, reduce the size of government and work towards strengthening the province as a "global hub for technological innovations."
+As well as the Health care privatization resolution, the UCP also passed proposals to establish an Alberta Pension Plan, reduce the size of government and work towards strengthening the province as a "global hub for technological innovations."

 The virtual meeting will continue next Sunday.

-(With files from Timm Bruch)
+(With files from Timm Bruch and Kevin Green)